• Next post • Previous post • Index

 See a pattern developing?
 If you’re not constantly pushing or pulling, you’re miring the plot, your characters, in mundanity.
 Think of movement this way: A novel is like an aardvark.
 Both have to constantly breathe—inhaling, then exhaling; inhaling, then exhaling.
 A flat plot or uninteresting characters or passive writing (see Active Voice) is pretty much total exhalation.
 Ask an aardvark to exhale continually for 300 pages and what happens?
 Right.
 Dead as a door nail.

 Thus, Rule #8: Keep your characters moving.
-Either push your characters toward drama or pull them away again. (a.k.a.: Inhale, exhale; inhale, exhale; inhale, exhale…)
+Either push your characters toward drama or pull them away again. (a.k.a.: Inhale, then exhale; inhale, then exhale; inhale, then exhale…)

 • Next post • Previous post • Index